 - Emphasize the positives.
 While it’s true that certain tasks may have become too difficult to manage independently, find work-around solutions that ensure the senior can stay involved in the activity according to his or her individual strengths.
 For example, if loading clothes into and out of the washer and dryer is cumbersome, the person may still be able to sort and fold clothing.

 - Encourage input.
 Have an honest, open, heart-to-heart conversation with your loved one to clarify his or her expectations about your role in providing care support.
 Is the senior struggling with relinquishing certain aspects of daily life?
 What are the most pressing needs?
 Companionship and other emotional care?
 Physical needs with ambulation, bathing, and getting dressed?
 Assistance with meals and housework?
 Work together to devise a plan to meet these needs in a way that is agreeable to both yourself and the senior.

 It’s also a good idea to explore the possibility of enlisting the help of a professional in-home senior care provider, such as Senior HomeCare of Tucson.
 It’s easy for family caregivers to become overwhelmed with taking care of housework, meal preparation, running errands, transportation, and personal care needs, leaving little time to simply enjoy spending quality time with the senior they love.

-Senior HomeCare of Tucson, the most trusted home health in Tucson and the surrounding area, provides a full range of customized in-home care services to address all of these needs and more, ensuring that older adults are safe, while empowering them with as much senior independence as possible.
+Senior HomeCare of Tucson, providers of in home care Tucson and the surrounding area depends on, offers a full range of customized in-home care services to address all of these needs and more, ensuring that older adults are safe, while empowering them with as much senior independence as possible.
 Contact us at 520-355-4787 to request a free in-home consultation, and strike a healthier life balance – both for the senior you love, and yourself.